markus41/portfolio/README.md

 We welcome community contributions!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for a full guide on setting up a development environment, running the test suite, and our commit conventions.

+Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating you agree to abide by its terms.

 ## 🔗 Workflow Editor

 A minimal ReactFlow editor lives in the [`frontend/`](frontend/) directory.
 It lets